 Reading room regulations

 - Certain classes of documents are closed to readers for a fixed period of years or are unfit for production.
 The bank retains the right to deny access to any document without specifying the reason.

 - Readers may not eat, smoke or drink inside the reading room.

 - Pens or coloured pencils may not be used.

-- Laptop computers may be used, provided their use does not disturb others, and on the understanding that the bank is not liable for any damage to or loss of personal property.
+- Personal electronic devices may be used, provided their use does not disturb others, and on the understanding that the bank is not liable for any damage to or loss of personal property.

 - The greatest care must be taken in handling documents.
 Readers must not mark, tear, crease or lean on documents.
 Any accidental damage to a document must be reported at once.